krenalis/krenalis/doc/src/events/page.md

 Chichi doesn't automatically forward an event's properties to a destination.
 Instead, the control lies in your hands to choose and specify the properties you want to send when configuring the mapping.

-However, when you set up a mapping, Chichi automatically fills in the mapping expressions with the following traits when applicable:
+However, when you set up a mapping, Chichi automatically fills in the mapping expressions with the following properties when applicable:

 | Property   | JSON&nbsp;Type      | Description                                                                                                                                                                                                                                |
 |------------|---------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|